propm/old_platform/README.md

 - Compose - used to manage multi-container applications
   - [Docker Compose](https://docs.docker.com/compose/install/)
   - [Podman Compose](https://github.com/containers/podman-compose)

-#### Optional

-- [Air](https://github.com/cosmtrek/air) is used for hot-reload development
-  - install with `go install github.com/cosmtrek/air`
-- [Buf](https://buf.build/docs/ecosystem/cli-overview) is used for managing protobuf files
+- [Buf](https://buf.build/docs/ecosystem/cli-overview) is used for managing protobuf files.
-  - install with `go install github.com/bufbuild/buf/cmd/buf`
-- [grpcurl](https://github.com/fullstorydev/grpcurl) is used for testing gRPC services
-  - install with `go install github.com/fullstorydev/grpcurl/cmd/grpcurl`
+  Required for developing services.
-- [softHSM](https://github.com/opendnssec/SoftHSMv2) is used to emulate hardware security (aka `PKCS #11`)
+- _Optional_ [softHSM](https://github.com/opendnssec/SoftHSMv2) is used to emulate hardware security (aka `PKCS #11`)
+  This is used to develop for HSM modules.
+- _Optional_ [grpcurl](https://github.com/fullstorydev/grpcurl) is used for testing gRPC services
+- _Optional_ [Air](https://github.com/cosmtrek/air) is used for hot-reload development

 On macOS, these can be installed with [brew](https://docs.brew.sh/Installation)